Interview with Regiondo’s Trifon Tsvetkov: Tips for Writing Original WordPress Posts

 - Cover topics based on gut feeling rather than data.
 Your topics should be a) searched for; b) realistic to rank for; c) deliver value to your business.
 Otherwise, the rest of your efforts will be wasted.

-- Look at your blog in isolation of the overall website and sales process.
+- Look at your WordPress blog in isolation of the overall website and sales process.
 Your blog and other content should drive people through your marketing funnels (unless you like giving away your time for free).
 This means they need to supplement existing pages and be built around the way you sell a product or service.
-For example, create a WordPress post that covers how to perform a certain process (that your product/service helps with).
+For example, create WordPress posts that cover how to perform a certain process (that your product/service helps with).
 Then, direct people to your sales page from the blog post.
 You can replace “blog post” with “eBook”, “YouTube video” or whatever content type is most suitable in the situation.

 - Neglect cheap advertising options on social platforms.
 If you start a blog early on, you don’t have an email list or social following.
 So your newsletter and Facebook posts are rarely effective at bringing you traffic.
 Right now, there are ways to bring a decent amount of people to your blog on a low budget as most social platforms make advertising blend into the normal stream of content.